fdelgadom/DRLND-Deep-reinforcement-learning--Udacity/Project 2- continuous-control/Report.md

 ## Ideas for Future Work

-.- Try new algorithms like PPO, A3C, and D4PG that use multiple (non-interacting, parallel) copies of the same agent to distribute the task of gathering experience
+1.- Try new algorithms like PPO, A3C, and D4PG that use multiple (non-interacting, parallel) copies of the same agent to distribute the task of gathering experience.

-.- Explore the sensitivity of the hyperparameters and the architecture (particularly the depth) of the Actor and Critic models.
+2.- Explore the sensitivity of the hyperparameters and the architecture (particularly the depth) of the Actor and Critic models.

-.- Noise process configuration
+3.- Noise process configuration